Office of the Vice President for

 The President or Vice President for Administration and Finance may authorize exceptions to any policy or procedure, providing exceptions are justified, in the best interests of the University and do not contradict State or Federal law or Board and UH System policies.

-All policies shall be reviewed every three (3) years by the originating department or sooner if required.
+Policies and associated procedures shall be reviewed on a regular basis.
+The review cycle may vary depending upon the policy type, scope or the volatility of information within, with no more than five (5) years between reviews.
+Refer to Policy Matrix for current policy review cycles.
 A revision or rescission will be conducted in the same manner as a new policy approval.
 The originating department will initiate the review and follow the procedures described in the section on Preparation and Review.
+(References)

 - Final approval of all campus policies by signature.